-- You must always present ID (identification) at an examination.
+- You must always present identification (I.D.) when you take an examination.

-- Teachers have 15 working days to mark the examinations and submit the results unless special circumstances arise.
+- Teachers have up to 15 working days to return your graded examination unless special circumstances arise.

-- You normally have the chance to a resit examination at the earliest two weeks after and at the latest four weeks after the first examination.
+- Normally, a new examination date is scheduled at the earliest two weeks after the first examination date and no later than four weeks after the first examination date.

-- If you fail the same examination twice, you have the right to request another examiner unless there are reasons that would prevent this.
+- If you have failed the exam twice, you have the right to have another examiner for a new exam unless there are special reasons not to do so.

 Register for an Examination

 Examination registration generally opens one month before your examination, and you must register no later than 10 working days before the date of the examination.
 You have registered successfully when you can see your registration under the section Examinations you are signed up for on the webpage Examination Services.
 Late registrations for examinations will not be accepted.